Khaled Husein – Chairman of the Board

 Prior to his position with the New York State Thruway Authority and Canal Corporation, Shamma served 24 years with New York State Department of Transportation.
 He held progressively senior positions while working at NYSDOT, including Region 2 director with responsibility for the safety and integrity of the region’s six-county transportation system that included 2,800 lane miles of state highway, nearly 800 bridges, and other significant infrastructure, and chief engineer responsible for leading all activities of the Engineering Division to ensure the delivery of an annual $2.2 billion capital construction program.

-Shukri Abuhuzeima – Board Member
+Shukri Abuhuzeima – Vice Chairman of the Board

 Shukri Abuhuzeima is a Executive Regional Manager with the NJ Department of Transportation, Division of Local Aid and Economic Development.
 Shukri has 31 years of experience with the Department.
 He is currently in charge of the federal Aid section of the Division of Local Aid.
 He oversees the development and performance of locally administered federally funded programs such as Federal State Transportation Program (STP), Safe Routes to School, Transportation Alternatives Set-Aside program, and the Local Safety/High Risk Rural Roads Program.
 Shukri worked as the Program manager of the NJ American Recovery and Reinvestment Act Program for Local Projects.
 His experience also includes State funded transportation programs and projects for counties and municipalities.
 He also represented the NJDOT Local Aid on the FHWA and AASHTO’s Every Day Counts initiative that promotes the speed up of the delivery of highway projects and to address the challenges presented by limited budgets.